Kamiapp-fr/tools/README.md

 ### [Notion](https://www.notion.so/)
 *A new tool that blends your everyday work apps into one.
 It's the all-in-one workspace for you and your team.*

-We use notion for store your documentation, wiki and technical details about our apps.
-There also a getting started for new collaborator
+> We use notion for store your documentation, wiki and technical details about our apps.
+There also a getting started for new collaborator.

 #
 ### [Slack](https://slack.com/)